Possible-Lobotamy/exploratory-data-analysis---customer-loans-in-finance668/README.md

 Another method in the class, accessing the desired table within the db was added.
 Instance of class is intialized and tested using config_path as parameter, checking to see if enging conected and data extracted.
 Refinement and error handling performed.

+Pushed to Git.

+Columns and thier meanings from the 'loan_payments' database are to be familiarized with.